liuqx315/Multiscale-pattern/sundials_extensions/doc/source/CInterface.rst

 are described separately in the section :ref:`LinearSolvers`.

 .. c:function:: int ARKDense(void *arkode_mem, long int N)

-   :Description:  A call to the ARKDense function links the main
-      integrator with the ARKDENSE linear solver.
+   A call to the ARKDense function links the main integrator with the ARKDENSE linear solver.

+   **Arguments:**
-   :Arguments:    `arkode_mem` -- pointer to the ARKode memory block.
+      * `arkode_mem` -- pointer to the ARKode memory block.

-      `N` -- the number of components in the ODE system.
+      * `N` -- the number of components in the ODE system.

+   **Return value:**
-   :Return value: ARKDLS_SUCCESS   if successful
+       * ARKDLS_SUCCESS   if successful

-       ARKDLS_MEM_NULL  if the ARKode memory was ``NULL``
+       * ARKDLS_MEM_NULL  if the ARKode memory was ``NULL``

-       ARKDLS_MEM_FAIL  if there was a memory allocation failure
+       * ARKDLS_MEM_FAIL  if there was a memory allocation failure

-       ARKDLS_ILL_INPUT if a required vector operation is missing
+       * ARKDLS_ILL_INPUT if a required vector operation is missing

-   :Notes: The ARKDENSE linear solver may not be compatible with the
-      particular implementation of the NVECTOR module.
+   **Notes:**  The ARKDENSE linear solver may not be compatible with the particular implementation of the NVECTOR module.
 Of the two nvector modules provided with SUNDIALS, only NVECTOR_SERIAL is compatible.

 .. c:function:: int ARKLapackDense(void *arkode_mem, int N)

-   :Description:  A call to the ARKLapackDense function links the main
-      integrator with the ARKLAPACK linear solver dense Jacobians.
+   A call to the ARKLapackDense function links the main integrator with the ARKLAPACK linear solver dense Jacobians.

+   **Arguments:**
-   :Arguments:    `arkode_mem` -- pointer to the ARKode memory block.
+      * `arkode_mem` -- pointer to the ARKode memory block.

-      `N` -- the number of components in the ODE system.
+      * `N` -- the number of components in the ODE system.

+   **Return value:**
-   :Return value: ARKDLS_SUCCESS   if successful
+      * ARKDLS_SUCCESS   if successful

-      ARKDLS_MEM_NULL  if the ARKode memory was ``NULL``
+      * ARKDLS_MEM_NULL  if the ARKode memory was ``NULL``

-      ARKDLS_MEM_FAIL  if there was a memory allocation failure
+      * ARKDLS_MEM_FAIL  if there was a memory allocation failure

-      ARKDLS_ILL_INPUT if a required vector operation is missing
+      * ARKDLS_ILL_INPUT if a required vector operation is missing

-   :Notes: Here `N` is restricted to be of type ``int``, because of the
-      corresponding type restriction in the LAPACK solvers.
+   **Notes:** Here `N` is restricted to be of type ``int``, because of the corresponding type restriction in the LAPACK solvers.

 .. c:function:: int ARKBand(void *arkode_mem, long int N, long int mupper, long int mlower)

-   :Description:  A call to the ARKBand function links the main
-      integrator with the ARKBAND linear solver.
+   A call to the ARKBand function links the main integrator with the ARKBAND linear solver.

+   **Arguments:**
-   :Arguments:    `arkode_mem` -- pointer to the ARKode memory block.
+      * `arkode_mem` -- pointer to the ARKode memory block.

-      `N` -- the number of components in the ODE system
+      * `N` -- the number of components in the ODE system

-      `mupper` -- the upper bandwidth of the band Jacobian approximation
+      * `mupper` -- the upper bandwidth of the band Jacobian approximation

-      `mlower` -- is the lower bandwidth of the band Jacobian approximation.
+      * `mlower` -- is the lower bandwidth of the band Jacobian approximation.

+   **Return value:**
-   :Return value: ARKDLS_SUCCESS   if successful
+      * ARKDLS_SUCCESS   if successful

-      ARKDLS_MEM_NULL  if the ARKode memory was ``NULL``
+      * ARKDLS_MEM_NULL  if the ARKode memory was ``NULL``

-      ARKDLS_MEM_FAIL  if there was a memory allocation failure
+      * ARKDLS_MEM_FAIL  if there was a memory allocation failure

-      ARKDLS_ILL_INPUT if a required vector operation is missing
+      * ARKDLS_ILL_INPUT if a required vector operation is missing

-   :Notes: The ARKBAND linear solver may not be compatible with the
-      particular implementation of the NVECTOR module.
-Of the two NVECTOR modules provided with SUNDIALS, only
-      NVECTOR_SERIAL is compatible.
-The half-bandwidths are to be set such that the nonzero locations `(i, j)` in the banded (approximate) Jacobian satisfy `-mlower` :math:`\le` `j-i`
+   **Notes:** The ARKBAND linear solver may not be compatible with the particular implementation of the NVECTOR module.
+Of the two NVECTOR modules provided with SUNDIALS, only NVECTOR_SERIAL is compatible.
+The half-bandwidths are to be set such that the nonzero locations `(i, j)` in the banded (approximate) Jacobian satisfy `-mlower` :math:`\le` `j-i` :math:`\le` `mupper`.
-      :math:`\le` `mupper`.

 .. c:function:: int ARKLapackBand(void *arkode_mem, int N, int mupper, int mlower)

-   :Description:  A call to the ARKLapackBand function links the main
-      integrator with the ARKLAPACK linear solver using banded Jacobians.
+   A call to the ARKLapackBand function links the main integrator with the ARKLAPACK linear solver using banded Jacobians.

+   **Arguments:**
-   :Arguments:    `arkode_mem` -- pointer to the ARKode memory block.
+      * `arkode_mem` -- pointer to the ARKode memory block.

-      `N` -- the number of components in the ODE system
+      * `N` -- the number of components in the ODE system

-      `mupper` -- the upper bandwidth of the band Jacobian approximation
+      * `mupper` -- the upper bandwidth of the band Jacobian approximation

-      `mlower` -- is the lower bandwidth of the band Jacobian approximation.
+      * `mlower` -- is the lower bandwidth of the band Jacobian approximation.

+   **Return value:**
-   :Return value: ARKDLS_SUCCESS   if successful
+      * ARKDLS_SUCCESS   if successful

-      ARKDLS_MEM_NULL  if the ARKode memory was ``NULL``
+      * ARKDLS_MEM_NULL  if the ARKode memory was ``NULL``

-      ARKDLS_MEM_FAIL  if there was a memory allocation failure
+      * ARKDLS_MEM_FAIL  if there was a memory allocation failure

-      ARKDLS_ILL_INPUT if a required vector operation is missing
+      * ARKDLS_ILL_INPUT if a required vector operation is missing

-   :Notes: Here, each of `N`, `mupper` and `mlower` are restricted
-      to be of type ``int``, because of the corresponding type restriction in the LAPACK solvers.
+   **Notes:** Here, each of `N`, `mupper` and `mlower` are restricted to be of type ``int``, because of the corresponding type restriction in the LAPACK solvers.

 .. c:function:: int ARKSpgmr(void *arkode_mem, int pretype, int maxl)

-   :Description:  A call to the ARKSpgmr function links the main
-      ARKode integrator with the ARKSPGMR linear solver.
+   A call to the ARKSpgmr function links the main ARKode integrator with the ARKSPGMR linear solver.

+   **Arguments:**
-   :Arguments:    `arkode_mem` -- pointer to the ARKode memory block.
+      * `arkode_mem` -- pointer to the ARKode memory block.

-      `pretype` -- the type of user preconditioning to be done.
-This must be one of the four enumeration constants PREC_NONE, PREC_LEFT, PREC_RIGHT, or PREC_BOTH defined in
-      ``sundials_iterative.h``.
-These correspond to no preconditioning,
-      left preconditioning only, right preconditioning only, and both left and right preconditioning, respectively.
+      * `pretype` -- the type of user preconditioning to be done.
+This must be one of the four enumeration constants PREC_NONE, PREC_LEFT, PREC_RIGHT, or PREC_BOTH defined in ``sundials_iterative.h``.
+These correspond to no preconditioning, left preconditioning only, right preconditioning only, and both left and right preconditioning, respectively.

-      `maxl` -- the maximum Krylov dimension.
+      * `maxl` -- the maximum Krylov dimension.
 This is an optional input to the ARKSPGMR solver.
 Pass 0 to use the default value of 5.

+   **Return value:**
-   :Return value: ARKSPILS_SUCCESS if successful
+      * ARKSPILS_SUCCESS if successful

-      ARKSPILS_MEM_NULL  if the ARKode memory was ``NULL``
+      * ARKSPILS_MEM_NULL  if the ARKode memory was ``NULL``

-      ARKSPILS_MEM_FAIL  if there was a memory allocation failure
+      * ARKSPILS_MEM_FAIL  if there was a memory allocation failure

-      ARKSPILS_ILL_INPUT if a required vector operation is missing
+      * ARKSPILS_ILL_INPUT if a required vector operation is missing

-   :Notes: The ARKSPGMR solver uses a scaled preconditioned GMRES
-      iterative method to solve the linear systems.
+   **Notes:** The ARKSPGMR solver uses a scaled preconditioned GMRES iterative method to solve the linear systems.

 .. c:function:: int ARKSpbcg(void *arkode_mem, int pretype, int maxl)

-   :Description:  A call to the ARKSpbcg function links the main
-      ARKode integrator with the ARKSPBCG linear solver.
+   A call to the ARKSpbcg function links the main ARKode integrator with the ARKSPBCG linear solver.

+   **Arguments:**
-   :Arguments:    `arkode_mem` -- pointer to the ARKode memory block.
+      * `arkode_mem` -- pointer to the ARKode memory block.

-      `pretype` -- the type of user preconditioning to be done.
-This must be one of the four enumeration constants PREC_NONE, PREC_LEFT, PREC_RIGHT, or PREC_BOTH defined in
-      ``sundials_iterative.h``.
-These correspond to no preconditioning,
-      left preconditioning only, right preconditioning only, and both left and right preconditioning, respectively.
+      * `pretype` -- the type of user preconditioning to be done.
+This must be one of the four enumeration constants PREC_NONE, PREC_LEFT, PREC_RIGHT, or PREC_BOTH defined in ``sundials_iterative.h``.
+These correspond to no preconditioning, left preconditioning only, right preconditioning only, and both left and right preconditioning, respectively.

-      `maxl` -- the maximum Krylov dimension.
+      * `maxl` -- the maximum Krylov dimension.
 This is an optional input to the ARKSPBCG solver.
 Pass 0 to use the default value of 5.

+   **Return value:**
-   :Return value: ARKSPILS_SUCCESS if successful
+      * ARKSPILS_SUCCESS if successful

-      ARKSPILS_MEM_NULL  if the ARKode memory was ``NULL``
+      * ARKSPILS_MEM_NULL  if the ARKode memory was ``NULL``

-      ARKSPILS_MEM_FAIL  if there was a memory allocation failure
+      * ARKSPILS_MEM_FAIL  if there was a memory allocation failure

-      ARKSPILS_ILL_INPUT if a required vector operation is missing
+      * ARKSPILS_ILL_INPUT if a required vector operation is missing

-   :Notes: The ARKSPBCG solver uses a scaled preconditioned Bi-CGStab
-      iterative method to solve the linear systems.
+   **Notes:** The ARKSPBCG solver uses a scaled preconditioned Bi-CGStab iterative method to solve the linear systems.

 .. c:function:: int ARKSptfqmr(void *arkode_mem, int pretype, int maxl)

-   :Description:  A call to the ARKSptfqmr function links the main
-      ARKode integrator with the ARKSPTFQMR linear solver.
+   A call to the ARKSptfqmr function links the main ARKode integrator with the ARKSPTFQMR linear solver.

+   **Arguments:**
-   :Arguments:    `arkode_mem` -- pointer to the ARKode memory block.
+      * `arkode_mem` -- pointer to the ARKode memory block.

-      `pretype` -- the type of user preconditioning to be done.
-This must be one of the four enumeration constants PREC_NONE, PREC_LEFT, PREC_RIGHT, or PREC_BOTH defined in
-      ``sundials_iterative.h``.
-These correspond to no preconditioning,
-      left preconditioning only, right preconditioning only, and both left and right preconditioning, respectively.
+      * `pretype` -- the type of user preconditioning to be done.
+This must be one of the four enumeration constants PREC_NONE, PREC_LEFT, PREC_RIGHT, or PREC_BOTH defined in ``sundials_iterative.h``.
+These correspond to no preconditioning, left preconditioning only, right preconditioning only, and both left and right preconditioning, respectively.

-      `maxl` -- the maximum Krylov dimension.
+      * `maxl` -- the maximum Krylov dimension.
 This is an optional input to the ARKSPTFMR solver.
 Pass 0 to use the default value of 5.

+   **Return value:**
-   :Return value: ARKSPILS_SUCCESS if successful
+      * ARKSPILS_SUCCESS if successful

-      ARKSPILS_MEM_NULL  if the ARKode memory was ``NULL``
+      * ARKSPILS_MEM_NULL  if the ARKode memory was ``NULL``

-      ARKSPILS_MEM_FAIL  if there was a memory allocation failure
+      * ARKSPILS_MEM_FAIL  if there was a memory allocation failure

-      ARKSPILS_ILL_INPUT if a required vector operation is missing
+      * ARKSPILS_ILL_INPUT if a required vector operation is missing

-   :Notes: The ARKSPTFQMR solver uses a scaled preconditioned TFQMR
-      iterative method to solve the linear systems.
+   **Notes:** The ARKSPTFQMR solver uses a scaled preconditioned TFQMR iterative method to solve the linear systems.